MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/real-time-data-ingestion.md

 Activities ingested through the real-time API expire and will only be kept for 30 days.
 If you want them to be included in Customer Insights for longer you need to ensure that they also get added to the data source.
 This will pull them during the next scheduled refresh of Customer Insights.

-Following the same logic, activities added only through the real-time API are not part of exports and won't show up in PowerBI either.

 > [!NOTE]
 >
 > - Activities are immutable.
 They don't change once created.
 > - Currently, segments and measures won't update based on the new activity.
+> - Activities added only through the real-time API are not part of exports and won't show up in PowerBI either.

 ## Connect directly to the real-time API